sfeister/scpi-parser-arduino/README.md

 The SCPI Parser C/C++ library is **not** written by me.
 I ported it to Arduino so we could use this powerful library easily with Teensy 4.1 boards, which use the Arduino IDE, to develop embedded devices that communicate over SCPI.

 The SCPI Parser C/C++ library is written by **Jan Breuer** and is contributed to by a variety of community members.
 The source code for SCPI Parser (C/C++) is hosted at https://github.com/j123b567/scpi-parser.
 The documentation is hosted at http://j123b567.github.io/scpi-parser.

-## Alternative SCPI Libraries for Arduino
-For a lighter-weight solution in your Arduino projects, consider the [Vrekrer SCPI Parser library](https://github.com/Vrekrer/Vrekrer_scpi_parser).
-There are fewer features, but it's easier to incorporate into your Arduino code.

 ## Installing the library
 This library is meant to be installed through the Arduino library manager.
 You can also download it manually into your Arduino libraries folder.